 Office of Student Disability Services

-Our policies and procedures ensure that students with disabilities will not, on the basis of those disabilities, be denied full and equal access to academic and co-curricular programs or activities or otherwise be subjected to discrimination under programs offered by the College.
+Our policies and procedures ensure that students with disabilities will not, on the basis of those disabilities, be denied full and equal access to academic and co-curricular programs or activities or otherwise be subjected to discrimination under programs offered by the University.
 Our accommodations are designed to meet the educational needs of enrolled students with documented disabilities.

 To request reasonable accommodations you must: